What is a Working Capital Cycle?

 Financing Growth and Working Capital

 Businesses with normal/positive cycles often require financing to cover the period of time before they receive payment from customers and clients.
 The is especially true for rapidly growing companies.
 A common warning axiom regarding growth and working capital is to be careful not to “grow the company out of money.”

-To solve this problem, companies often arrange to have financing provided by a bank or other financial institution.
+To deal with this potential problem, companies often arrange to have financing provided by a bank or other financial institution.
 Banks will often lend money against inventory and will also finance accounts receivable.

-For example, if a bank believes the company is capable of liquidating its inventory at 70 cents on the dollar, it may decide to provide for 50% of the cost of the inventory.
-(The 20% difference between 70% and 50% gives the bank a buffer in case the inventory has to be liquidated).
+For example, if a bank believes the company is capable of liquidating its inventory at 70 cents on the dollar, it may be willing to provide a loan equal to 50% of the value of the inventory.
+(The 20% difference between 70% and 50% gives the bank a buffer, or financing cushion, in case the inventory has to be liquidated).

-Additionally, if a company sells products to businesses that have high creditworthiness, the bank may finance those receivables (also called “factoring”) by providing early payment of a percentage of the total revenue.
+Additionally, if a company sells products to businesses that have high creditworthiness, the bank may finance those receivables (called “factoring”) by providing early payment of a percentage of the total revenue.

-By combining one or both of the above two banking solutions, a company can successfully bridge the gap of time required for it to conclude its working capital cycle.
+By combining one or both of the above financing solutions, a company can successfully bridge the gap of time required for it to conclude its working capital cycle.

 Working Capital Cycle in Financial Modeling

-In financial modeling and valuation, one of the key set of assumptions that are made about a company is its accounts receivable days, inventory days, and accounts payable days.
+In financial modeling and valuation, one of the key sets of assumptions that are made about a company is in regard to its accounts receivable days, inventory days, and accounts payable days.